 \section{Abstract}

-We introduce a dynamical--lattice regulator (DLR) for Euclidean quantum field theories on a fixed hypercubic graph $\Lambda\simeq \Z^d$, in which the embedding $x:\Lambda\to\R^d$ is promoted to a dynamical field and integrated over subject to shape--regularity constraints.
-The total action is local on $\Lambda$, gauge invariant, and depends on $x$ only through Euclidean invariants built from edge vectors (local metrics, volumes, \emph{etc}.), hence the partition function is exactly covariant under the global Euclidean group $\SEd$ at any lattice spacing.
-The intended symmetry--restoring mechanism is not rigid global zero modes but short--range \emph{local twisting} of the embedding that mixes local orientations; accordingly, our universality discussion is conditioned on a short--range geometry hypothesis (SR): after quotienting the global $\SEd$ modes, connected correlators of local geometric observables have correlation length $O(1)$ in lattice units.
+We introduce a dynamical lattice regulator for Euclidean quantum field theories on a fixed hypercubic graph $\Lambda\simeq \Z^d$, in which the embedding $x:\Lambda\to\R^d$ is promoted to a dynamical field and integrated over subject to shape regularity constraints.
+The total action is local on $\Lambda$, gauge invariant, and depends on $x$ only through Euclidean invariants built from edge vectors (local metrics, volumes, \emph{etc}.), hence the partition function is exactly covariant under the global special Euclidean group $\SEd$ at any lattice spacing.
+The intended symmetry restoring mechanism is not rigid global zero modes but short-range \emph{local twisting} of the embedding that mixes local orientations.
+Our universality discussion is conditioned on a short-range geometry hypothesis (SR): after quotienting the global $\SEd$ modes, connected correlators of local geometric observables have correlation length $O(1)$ in lattice units.

-We prove Osterwalder--Schrader reflection positivity for the coupled system with embedding $x$ and generic gauge/matter fields $(U,\Phi)$ in finite volume by treating $x$ as an additional multiplet of scalar fields on $\Lambda$.
-Assuming (SR), integrating out $x$ at fixed cutoff yields a local Symanzik effective action in which geometry fluctuations generate only $\SOd$--invariant irrelevant operators (and finite renormalizations); in particular, in $d=4$ we recover the standard one--loop $\beta$--function in a scalar $\phi^4$ test theory.
-Finally, we describe a practical local Monte Carlo update and report $d=2$ proof--of--concept simulations showing a well--behaved geometry sector and a substantial reduction of axis--vs--diagonal cutoff artefacts relative to a fixed lattice at matched bare parameters.
+We prove Osterwalder--Schrader reflection positivity for the coupled system with embedding $x$ and generic gauge and matter fields $(U,\Phi)$ in finite volume by treating $x$ as an additional multiplet of scalar fields on $\Lambda$.
+Assuming (SR), integrating out $x$ at fixed cutoff yields a local Symanzik effective action in which geometry fluctuations generate only $\SOd$--invariant irrelevant operators and finite renormalizations.
+For example, in $d=4$ we recover the standard one--loop $\beta$--function in a scalar $\phi^4$ test theory.
+Finally, we describe a practical local Monte Carlo update and report \(d=2\) proof-of-concept simulations showing \(O(1)\)-scale geometry correlations, a direct \(SO(2)\)-connection diagnostic of short-range local twisting, and evidence for reduced axis--vs--diagonal cutoff artefacts relative to a fixed lattice at matched bare parameters.